Meth, ecstasy, Oxyco seized, arrests made in York County police checkpoint

 “Officers were able to get these dangerous drugs off the street,” Robinson said.
 “These are the kinds of efforts that make all our communities safer.”

-The checkpoint ran from late Friday into early Saturday on U.S. 321, near the intersection of Alexander Love Highway.
+The checkpoint ran from late Friday into early Saturday on S.C.
+161, near the intersection of Alexander Love Highway, police said.

 Police traffic units from Rock Hill, York County, the S.C.
-Highway Patrol, Winthrop University and Clover assisted York Police Department officers, Robinson said.
+Highway Patrol, Winthrop University, Fort Mill, Tega Cay and Clover assisted York Police Department officers, said Robinson and York Police Department Cpl.
+David Dover.

 Officers also made four DUI arrests, Robinson said.

-Several arrests were made on drug charges, but incident reports and arrest data from the checkpoint were not yet available Monday morning.

 The traffic units are part of the S.C.
 Law Enforcement Network that targets impaired drivers, Robinson said.
-York County holds a checkpoint quarterly.
+York County holds a checkpoint monthly in a different jurisdiction, Dover said.

+Police conducted a “saturation patrol” inside the city of York Friday from around 7 to 10 p.m., Dover said.
+Officers then held a checkpoint on the highway through the earl;y hours of Saturday morning, Dover said.

+Several arrests were made on drug charges, but incident reports and arrest data from the checkpoint were not available Monday.

 Comments